brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Benchmark

-To collect real performace metrics, we will use  `nvidia-smi` to quantify GPU memory usage and processor utilization.
+To collect real performance metrics, we will use `nvidia-smi` to quantify GPU memory usage and processor utilization.
 We'll also use the deepspeed logger to collect 4 metrics at a set interval: average samples per sec, average allocated memory, and max allocated memory at any given instant.
 Finally, we will measure the largest model that is possible on each configuration.
-All implementations tests use the same mixed precision (`fp16`) representations and communication bucket sizes.
-We test 4 implementations:
+We will test four implementations:

 1. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed;
-2. The fully-shared DDP implementation with ZeRO stage 3;
+2. The fully-shared DDP implementation with ZeRO-3;
-3. The fully-shared DDP implementation with ZeRO stage 3 and CPU offloading;
+3. The fully-shared DDP implementation with ZeRO-3 and CPU offloading;
-4. The pipeline implementation with ZeRO stage 1;
+4. The pipeline implementation with ZeRO-1;

+For fairness, all implementations tests use the same mixed precision representations, communication bucket sizes, microbatching, and activation checkpointing, as detailed above and in the <a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> config file.

 (Coming soon)